ahmadrazach/ProShop/README.md

 - express-async-handler (simple middleware for handling exceptions inside of async express routes and passing them to your express error handlers)
 - jsonwebtoken ( to send the userid to private routes in our application with the header)
 - react-paypal-button-v2
+- Multer ( for working with files on the server )

 ## concepts I learn in it